hubotio/evolution/_drafts/programatically-configured-bots.md

 robot.run()
 ```

-Open questions to answer:

-- should `loadScriptPackage` take a string to require, or expect a function? if it takes a function, that could be re-used more generally

 ## Detailed design

 > Describe the design of the solution in detail.
 The detail in this section should be sufficient for someone who is *not* one of the authors to be able to reasonably implement the feature.

-TODO
+Much of the logic for loading scripts is currently in `bin/hubot`.
+It should all be moved to `Robot`.
+You can see there are several `load` methods, `loadExternalScripts` which loads external scripts from packages, `loadScripts` which calls that plus loads scripts the `scripts` directory.

+The `Robot` constructor current takes several positional arguments.
+This doesn't make initialzing the Robot simple, because it's not clear when initialzing what each argument is, especially when some are `false` or `null`.
+As part of this evolution, the constructor should take an object of options, so the object properties reflect what is being set.
+There is some validation already, but further validation will be needed to make sure required parameteres are passed it.
+It should be possible to make this backwards compatible by inspecting `arguments[0]`, and if it's an object, then it's this new style, otherwise use the old way of doing things.

+In addition, it might be helpful to be able to set parameters on new lines, rather than at `Robot` creation.
+In that case, the parameters shouldn't be required at startup, but at the time that `robot.run()` is called.

+In order to control the load order of scripts, there will need to be a new method, like `robot.loadPackage`.
+It would just `require` the pased in package name, then call it as a function with the current `robot`.
+This could be re-used in at least `robot.loadExternalScripts`.

+Here is a rough checklist of steps above.
+It should be possible to do in a number of PRs, rather than one big one.

+- [ ] move script-loading logic from `bin/hubot` to `Robot`, and update `bin/hubot` to call it
-- update internals to remove assumptions about startup (ie not from bin/hubot)
+- [ ] update internals to remove assumptions about startup (ie not from bin/hubot)
   - https://github.com/github/hubot/pull/1110 is a first attempt at it
   - it is mostly moving a lot of logic from `bin/hubot` into the `hubot` so it can be re-used
-- update APIs to easier, more obvious how they work, etc when running from a single file
+- [ ] update APIs to easier, more obvious how they work, etc when running from a single file
   - probably means `Robot` taking key/values, rather than positional arguments
   - make arguments/options to `Robot` constructor optional, but validate required options when `run`ning
-- update documentation for module usage
+- [ ] update documentation for module usage

 ## Backward compatibility